-Applicants who do not qualify for immunity can obtain a reduction of fines if they provide the competition authority with:
+Applicants who do not qualify for immunity can obtain a reduction of fines if they:

-- evidence of the alleged cartel which represents significant added-value relative to the evidence already in the authority's possession at the time of the application; and - meet all other conditions to qualify for immunity (continued cooperation, no destruction of evidence, etc.).
+- provide the competition authority with evidence of the alleged cartel which represents significant added-value relative to the evidence already in the authority's possession at the time of the application; and - meet all other conditions to qualify for leniency (continued cooperation, no destruction of evidence, etc.).

-The reduction will be in the range of 30 to 50% for the first applicant for a reduction.
-Subsequent applicants can obtain a reduction of between 10 and 30%.
+The reduction will be in the range of 30% to 50% for the first applicant for a reduction, 20% to 40% for the second applicant, and between 10% and 30% for the subsequent applicants.